lamalab-org/toolminutes/papers/core_bench.md

 ## Prior work

-With the appereance of the LLMs, agents have gain a lot of importance, especially during the last year.
+With the appearance of the LLMs, agents have gained a lot of importance, especially during the last year.
 However, the evaluation of these agents is still a challenge, and a bunch of benchmarks and different evaluations have been proposed to evaluate them.

 ### Swe-Bench